 During the 1970s, a small team of some of the world’s best computer engineers were working in Silicon Valley at Xerox PARC.

-Xerox built a huge campus [Called Xerox PARC] and recruited about 60 or 70 of the best Phd computer science engineers in the world, give them unlimited research budget and the goal: Turn Xerox’s vision of creating an office of the future into reality.
+Xerox built a huge campus [Called Xerox PARC] and recruited some of the best Phd engineers, give them unlimited budget and the goal: Turn Xerox’s vision of creating an office of the future into reality.

 Everyone who was anyone at the Valley knew that Xerox was at the leading edge of what the future of personal computer technology will look like.